underthecurve/underthecurve.github.io/_posts/2016-06-02-slots-and-slugs.markdown

 "secret-win-V2-060416c_02" was part of the image's *slug*, or the unique name given to the png (portable network graphic) file.

-A nice reminder that people do pay attention to a slugs, even if they don't know what the term entails!
+A nice reminder that people do pay attention to a slugs, even if they misinterpret what the term entails...